Join the Scotiabank StartRight® Program designed for Newcomers and get up to $2,300* in value in the first year.

 Where to Get Medical Care in Calgary, Alberta

-In addition to these centres, you will find other care centres, as well as hundreds of smaller medical and dental clinics operating in the city.
-Residents can pay for additional health insurance plans.
-For prescription drugs and services that are not offered through Alberta Health Services.
+In addition to these centres, you will find other care centres and hundreds of smaller medical and dental clinics in the city.
+Residents can buy private health insurance for prescription drugs and services not covered through Alberta Health Service.

 How to Find A Family Doctor In Calgary

-One of the first steps you need to take after arriving in Calgary is finding a family doctor or specialist who has experience with a specific condition.
-The College of Physicians and Surgeons of Alberta provides a very handy online search tool that you can use to find a doctor in Calgary.
+One of the first steps take after arriving in Calgary is finding a family doctor.
+The College of Physicians and Surgeons of Alberta provides an online search tool to find a doctor in Calgary.

 If you are unable to find a family doctor, you can go to one of many general non-emergency walk-in clinics in the city.
 Get more information about health care in Canada: Steps to Access Free Health Care in Canada